 CORONAVIRUS/COVID 19 Couples Therapy NZ is committed to maintaining the health and well being of both our clients and therapists during this uncertain time.
-While we strive to meet client needs with appropriate flexibility, we are also committed to following Governmental advice and the guidelines of our respective professional bodies.
+While we strive to meet client needs we are also committed to following Governmental advice and the guidelines of our respective professional bodies.
 Therefore we respectfully ask that if you feel unwell, have a cough, have returned from overseas in the last two weeks or are required to self-isolate, please contact your therapist to discuss an online appointment.
-In view of the current Level 3 and then Level 4 response status from Wednesday night March 25th 2020, please be aware that our therapists can offer only on-line/phone appointments whilst others now offer face to face office appointments under specific protocols are not currently available.
+In view of the current Level 3 status in Auckland and Level 2 across NZ, our therapists continue to offer only on-line/phone appointments whilst others now offer face to face office appointments under specific protocols are not currently available.
 This is aimed to protect everyone’s safety.
 We hope this allows for greater flexibility in providing therapy options around the country.
 We aim to work collectively to overcome these challenges and appreciate your understanding.

 Maybe you fear you have fallen out of love or worse, your partner is telling you he or she has done so.
 Maybe your partner has done something behind your back that is unacceptable to you or worse, you have done something that violates your own standards.
 Maybe you feel like you have drifted apart or that you fight over the smallest thing.

 We are here to help you make sense of what’s going on, to try and reduce the anxiety and increase the action.